-- How much of a down payment you are able to make (down payments over 10 percent get the lowest rates)
+- How much of a down payment you are able to make (down payments over 10 percent get lower funding fees)

-- Whether this is the first time you’ve used your VA mortgage loan entitlement (subsequent uses pay higher rates)
+- Whether this is the first time you’ve used your VA mortgage loan entitlement (subsequent uses pay higher funding fees)